xeroxis-xs/Angular-MySQL-App/README.md

 ## Frontend Server

-To start the backend server, run the following command:
+To start the frontend server, run the following command:

 ```bash
 ng serve